Worries Grow As Top Posts Remain Vacant At State Department

 The Senate Foreign Relations Committee is still waiting for an ethics review and other paperwork to consider former Iowa Gov. Terry Branstad as ambassador to China.
 And it has yet to receive all the needed paperwork for two career diplomats to serve as ambassadors to the Democratic Republic of Congo and Senegal.

 Meanwhile, the White House has yet to name any other top diplomats — some 60 slots remain vacant — or fill any of the 30 top jobs at headquarters requiring Senate confirmation, from deputy secretary of state on down to regional assistant secretaries.
-But according to ProPublica, the administration has placed hundreds of officials in agency jobs not requiring Senate confirmation — including nearly two dozen advisors and assistants at the State Department.
+But according to ProPublica, the administration has placed hundreds of officials in agency jobs not requiring Senate confirmation — including nearly two dozen advisers and assistants at the State Department.

 For now, career diplomats remain in the top jobs requiring Senate confirmation.
 But Cardin pointed out that Congress can't call these diplomats up to Capitol Hill to speak on behalf of Trump administration policies.

-Note: A previous version of this story misspelled Gov. Jon Huntsman's first name as John.
-It also called him the governor of Utah; he's a former governor.